lucas-issa/meteor-accounts-ui-universe-material-ui/README.md

-# Universe Accounts UI
+# Accounts UI with Material UI and Universe (i18n)

-A replacement for `accounts-ui` designed to work in [Universe](http://unicms.io) ecosystem: [Modules](https://atmospherejs.com/universe/modules), React and Semantic UI.
+A replacement for `accounts-ui` to use with [React](https://facebook.github.io/react/), [Material UI](http://www.material-ui.com) and [Universe i18n](https://atmospherejs.com/universe/i18n).
+It is a clone from https://atmospherejs.com/universe/accounts-ui and changed to use Material UI.

 ## Installation

-    meteor add universe:accounts-ui
+    meteor add lucasissa:meteor-accounts-ui-universe-material-ui

-- This package assumes that you're using React
+- This package assumes that you're using React.
-- This package uses Semantic UI styling classes, but you have to add styles on your own, e.g.
+- This package uses Material UI.
-    * `meteor add semantic:ui`
+    * `meteor npm install material-ui`

 - Login options will show based on installed packages and you need to add them manually, e.g.
     * `meteor add accounts-password accounts-facebook ...`